 Students already holding a Master's degree, and a teaching certificate, can decide to take the following additional four courses to obtain their supervisor's licensure.
+Note: financial aid is not available for this program.

 Required Courses:

 GED 550 Seminar in Curricular Evaluation and Assessment Strategies GED 642 Case Studies in Supervision GED 650 Principles and Practices in Supervision GED 651 Curriculum Development and Evaluation